 - This may be a good time getting clear on our own truth and behaving in accordance with our own ideals.
 Are you spending your time in alignment with your values?
 Where do you need to get into alignment.
 For example, where have you said “I want to do x” but haven’t yet?
 Where have you said “I want to do y” but maybe it is time to give it up and move on.

 - Justice follows the Wheel of Fortune – Justice goes more deeply into karma (shadow side of luck) and consequences.
 It’s about balancing or dealing with the consequences of that chance encounter / opportunity.
-Justice comes in the address the balance.
+Justice comes in to address the need for balance.

 Fairness in a Current Situation